rymane/katacoda-scenarios/CI/step3.md

 };
 </pre>

+This file defines and exports three functions which could be used to send testing requests to the servers three different API enpoints.
+These functions could as well have been declared in the test file, but creating a separate file and exporting these functions, keeps the supertest module interation into one place.

 ##### Supertest keywords
 - `request`: A function used to make HTTP requests while testing.
 It takes a server as argument, and returns an object which could be used to send HTTP requests to the server given as an argument.